JasperFx/marten/docs/events/projections/aggregate-projections.md

 EventProjection --|> GeneratedProjection

 GeneratedAggregateProjectionBase~T~ --|> GeneratedProjection
-SingleStreamAggregation~T~ --|> GeneratedAggregateProjectionBase~T~
+SingleStreamProjection~T~ --|> GeneratedAggregateProjectionBase~T~
-MultiStreamAggregation~TDoc, TId~ --|> GeneratedAggregateProjectionBase~T~
+MultiStreamProjection~TDoc, TId~ --|> GeneratedAggregateProjectionBase~T~
-MultiStreamAggregation~TDoc, TId~ --|> IEventSlicer~TDoc, TId~
+MultiStreamProjection~TDoc, TId~ --|> IEventSlicer~TDoc, TId~
 ```

 Marten supports a few different types of aggregated projections:

-* **Single Stream Aggregates** -- creating a rolled up view of all or a segment of the events within an event stream.
-This is done through either a _self-aggregate_ or by using `SingleStreamAggregation<T>` as a base class for your projection.
+- **Single Stream Projections** -- creating a rolled up view of all or a segment of the events within an event stream.
+This is done through either a live stream aggregation, or `SingleStreamProjection<T>` as a base class for your projection or by doing _snapshots_.
-* **Multi Stream Aggregates** -- creating a rolled up view of a user-defined grouping of events across streams.
-These projections are done by sub-classing the `MultiStreamAggregation<TDoc, TId>` class and is further described in [Cross-Stream Projections](/events/projections/multi-stream-projections).
+- **Multi Stream Projections** -- creating a rolled up view of a user-defined grouping of events across streams.
+These projections are done by sub-classing the `MultiStreamProjection<TDoc, TId>` class and is further described in [Cross-Stream Projections](/events/projections/multi-stream-projections).

 Please note that all aggregated projections share the same set of method conventions described in this page.